-Reflecting SNUG's commitment to technical excellence, all papers are peer reviewed by the SNUG Technical committee, composed of both experienced users and Synopsys experts.
-If your proposal is accepted, a Technical Committee member will be assigned to work with you to help you create and deliver an exceptional paper and conference presentation that will enhance your professional standing and reflect favorably on your company or university.
+Reflecting SNUG’s commitment to technical excellence, all papers are peer reviewed by the SNUG Technical Committee.
+If your proposal is accepted, a Technical Committee member will be assigned to work with you to help you create and deliver an exceptional paper and conference presentation.

 The SNUG Technical Committee has implemented a two-step acceptance process:

 - Preliminary paper acceptance is based on the initial submission proposal.

 - Final paper acceptance and the assignment of presentation spots at the conference are determined after the paper is complete, reviewed and approved by the Technical Committee.

 The SNUG Technical Committee evaluates submissions based on a number of criteria, including:

 - Technical Relevance: Is the topic meaningful to other professionals?
 Introduce the problem or challenge that you are addressing.